uf-mil/mil/docs/indyav/software/localization.rst

 Cons
 ####
 * Camera based computations can be costly which would reduce the effectiveness of their high data acquisition
-* Lighting can have an extremely affect the usuability of the sensor.
+* Lighting can extremely affect the usability of the sensor.